Bijikyu/coreCSS/docs/performance.md

 The output shows the average download time in milliseconds for each provider.
 Increase the concurrency value to check behavior under heavier load.

+## Automated GitHub Actions benchmark

+Every push to the `main` branch triggers a workflow named "Benchmark" that runs `node scripts/performance.js` with the default concurrency.
+The resulting times are saved as an artifact called `benchmark-results.txt`.
+To review past runs, open the **Actions** tab in the repository, select the latest "Benchmark" workflow, and download the artifact from the run summary.

 ## Manual checklist

 If you prefer testing manually or need to verify results with tools of your choice, use the following steps: